bruno-sardine/mac/README.md

 9. Use handbrakecli and simply use a preset.
 Your infile (-i) is your current array element, and the outfile (-o) the same directory + the file with no extension + .mp4
 10. when the conversion is done, delete the original .ts file
 11. We repeat this until all .ts files are done.
 12. Finally, Plex needs to scan your media.
 If you "Get Contents" on the plex media server app (rt. click on the application), you can see the "plex media scanner" under contents/macos.
 You need this executable, but you first need to know your "section" which is a number identifier of your Libraries.
-If I recall, you run the command ```/Applications/Plex\ Media\ Server.app/Contents/MacOS/Plex\ Media\ Scanner --list``` to see all of your libraries with a section number.
+Run the command ```/Applications/Plex\ Media\ Server.app/Contents/MacOS/Plex\ Media\ Scanner --list``` to see all of your libraries with a section number.
 My TV library is "section 2".
 Yours will be something else.

 Throw this script in crontab and enjoy.
 I run this script every night at 4am.